This is an easy foraging recipe for the nourishing and vitamin C-packed pine needle tea.

 Look at how the needles are formed on the tree– Eastern White Pine trees grow needles in groups of 5.

-Keep in mind that needles also fall off the tree, so it’s a good idea to check several needle clusters.
+Keep in mind that needles also fall off the tree, so it’s a good idea to check several needle clusters for the grouping pattern.

 Inedible Pine Trees to Avoid